lucianpls/QB3/QB3.md

 ## Performance and Implementation

-QB3 encodes and decodes 8 bit color imagery at a rate close to 300 MB per second using a single thread of a recent CPU.
-For 16, 32 and 64bit integer types it is much faster, reaching 2GB/s compression and 3GB/sec decompression.
-This means that only about 15 CPU clock cycles are needed per raw data value, measured on real cases, despite the relatively long dependency chains.
+QB3 encodes and decodes 8 bit color imagery at 500MB/s using a single thread of a recent CPU.
+For 16, 32 and 64bit integer types it is much faster, reaching 4GB/s compression and decompression.
+For the fastest mode, the compression rate is slighlty higher than the decompression rate.
+This means that about 11 CPU cycles are needed per raw data value, on real use cases.
 At the same time, being a data type aware raster specific compression, QB3 achieves better compression than byte oriented compressors such as DEFLATE or ZSTD.
 The high rate is achieved by an implementation that avoids code branches as much as possible.
 In addition, only basic arithmetic operations are used, with no multiplication or divisions.
 The performance does improve by about 10% using compiler auto-vectorization.
 Even higher performance could be achieved using manually tuned vectorization at the expense of portability.
-Parallel execution is also possible.
 Alternatively, better compression could be achieved using a more complex algorithm.
-A few extension algorithms are included, where encoding speed drops by roughly half while decoding speed stays about the same.
-For 8 bit images the compression improvement is usually negligible.
-A better option is to use a generic lossless compression library such as ZSTD at a low effort level as a second encoding pass, the results are very good in both compression ratio and speed.
+A few extended algorithms are included, where encoding speed drops by roughly half while decoding speed stays about the same.
+For 8 bit images the compression gain is usually negligible.
+A better option is to use a second pass generic lossless compression library such as ZSTD at a low effort level, the results being very good for both compression ratio and speed.

 ## QB3 Algorithm Overview